Skip to contents

 ncores

-Integer; number of CPU cores to use for parallel processing.
-Defaults to all available cores detected by parallel::detectCores().
+Integer.
+Number of CPU cores to use when parallel = TRUE.
+Defaults to all available cores via parallel::detectCores().
+Ignored when parallel = FALSE or on Windows.

 Value